9600dev/llmvm/README.md

 It supports [Anthropic's](https://www.anthropic.com) Claude 3 (Opus, Sonnet and Haiku) vision models, [OpenAI](https://openai.com/blog/openai-api) GPT 3.5/4/4 Turbo/4o models from OpenAI.
 [Gemini](https://deepmind.google/technologies/gemini/) is currently experimental.
 It's best used with the [kitty](https://github.com/kovidgoyal/kitty) terminal as LLMVM will screenshot and render images as work on vision based tasks progresses.

+> Update September 21st 2024: Added GPT o1-preview and o1-mini support, but it's not great. o1 seems to struggle to follow current prompt instructions, and really doesn't want to emit the <code></code> blocks.

 > Update July 3rd 2024: I've refactored most of how LLMVM works to use "continuation passing style" execution, where queries result in query -> natural language interleaved with code -> result, rather than the old query -> code -> natural language -> result.
 This results in significantly better task performance, so will be the default from here.

 LLMVM's features are best explored through use case examples.
 Let's install, then go through some: